lauPhilip/ai-toolbox/README.md

 ## 📂 Repository Structure
 * `/pages`: Modular Streamlit pages including the Teacher Dashboard and Prompt Library.
 * `/img`: Official branding and UI assets.
-* `Student Portal`: The page, where students can ask all course bot questions
+* `student_portal.py`: The page, where students can ask all course bot questions
 * `app.py`: The Mission Control (Main Entry Point).

 ---
 *Developed for Aarhus University, BTECH.
 Supported by IT-vest.*